pietrodn/lo-phi/slide.md

 Assumptions on our model of malware: they are **limitations** of the approach.

-* Malware can interact with the system in any way
 * Malicious modifications evident either in memory or on disk
 * No infection delivered to hardware
-* Malware not actively trying to thwart semantic-gap reconstruction
 * Instrumentation is in place before malware is executed
     * Malware cannot analyze the system without LO-PHI in place.
     * Harder to compare and detect artifacts: **no baseline**.